 Happy New Year & Updates from Taipei

 …and that’s how they do New Year fireworks in Taipei.
-We were stood about 2 miles west of Taipei 101, just up the road from our friend’s bar.
+We were stood about a mile west of Taipei 101, just up the road from our friend’s bar.
 The crowds are like this along whichever roads have a view of 101:

 Just miles & miles of people stood there for the countdown & fireworks, and then everyone disperses back to whichever bar or house party they’re celebrating at.
 My friend who I’ll call the Tequila Monster then made sure that we all had a painful New Year’s Day…